 Are there any other ways I can pay?

 Yes.
 In addition to automated credit card payments, we also accept payment by bank transfer, one-off credit card transactions, or PayPal.
-You can also pay by check if you're in the USA, and if you're a customer in the United Kingdom, the Netherlands, Italy, France or Germany, you can set up a direct debit agreement with your bank.
+You can pay by check if you're in the USA, and if you're a customer in the United Kingdom, the Netherlands, Italy, France or Germany, you can set up a direct debit agreement with your bank.